Sukkot

 JFGH Sukkah Raising, Sunday, Sept 28, 10:00am.
 Help Men’s Club/ABBA raise the sukkah for the Brown Berish Jewish Family Group Home in Annandale.

 YALA Sushi in the Sukkah, Mon, Oct 6, 6:30pm.
 Join other OT 20s-30s for a sushi dinner from Oro Nami Kosher Sushi following Erev Sukkot services.
-Register Here
+Registration is Now Closed

 Hazak Lunch in the OT Sukkah with Lior and Yahli, Thursday, Oct 9, 12:00pm.
 Join your Hazak friends at Olam Tikvah for a lunch in the OT sukkah and get to know our new Shinshiniot, Yahli and Lior!
 They will share their reasons for joining the Shinshinim program and offer us the chance to see Israel through their eyes.
 Register Here

 Share-A-Shabbat-In-The-Sukkah, Fri, Oct 10.
 Join the OT community as we gather in one another's sukkot across Northern Virginia for Shabbat dinner!
 Let us do the matchmaking or invite your own guests.
+REGISTRATION CLOSES WED, 10/1, AT NOON.
 Sign Up To Participate Here

 What happens when you give kids a bunch of stuff and challenge them to build the most creative sukkot they can think of?
 Let's find out!
 Register Here

 USY Limo Sukkah Hop, Sun, Oct 12, 6:00-8:00pm.
 Our USYers (8th-12th graders) are jumping into the limo to visit sukkot around town in style!
-Registration Coming Soon!
+Register Here

 Men’s Club Beer & Trivia in the Sukkah, Sun, Oct 12, 7:30-9:30pm.
 Join Men's Club for a fun night of snacks, craft beer, and trivia in the OT sukkah!
 Registration here.